khan046/CV-weekend-excercise-/README.md

-# A Hands on exercise on web development (HTML, CSS, Javascript)
+# Hands on exercise on web development (HTML, CSS, Javascript)